Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Experiments

 In this section, we study safe AL by training on the objective $\mathcal{S}_{\mathcal{H}}$~\crefp{eq-safe_gp_logprob_objective} with~\cref{alg-asal_training}.
-We compare our amortized safe AL (ASAL) against the following baselines: (i) Safe GP AL~\citep{Schreiter2015,ZimmerNEURIPS2018_b197ffde,cyli2022}, which leverages entropy acquisition and standard GP training for the main $f$ and safety function $q$~\crefp{eq-safe_al}, (ii) Safe AGP AL which replaces the standard GP training by AGPs~\citep{Bitzer2023amortized_gp}, (iii) Safe Random, where base acquisition scores are random values and a standard GP model estimates the safety values, (iv) Safe ARandom, which replaces the safety GP training by AGP.
-All methods are deployed with a safety level of $\gamma=0.05$.
+We compare our ASAL against conventional model-based safe AL baselines, i.e. solving~\cref{eq-safe_al} for each query decision: (i) Safe PFN AL which leverages PFNs for the main $f$ and the safety function $q$ (PFN pretrained on our GP data); (ii) Safe TabPFN AL where $f$ and $q$ are modeled by the TabPFN foundation model~\citep{hollmann2025tabpfn}; (iii) Safe AGP AL where the models are AGPs~\citep{Bitzer2023amortized_gp}; (iv) Safe GP AL~\citep{Schreiter2015,ZimmerNEURIPS2018_b197ffde,cyli2022} with vanilla GPs (Type II maximum likelihood); (v) Safe SVGP AL with SVGPs, where the number of ivs are $20$ for the Engine and Fluid System and $15$ for other tasks (see tasks below); (vi) Safe MGP AL where MGPs~\cite{riis2023mgp_bal} are the models; (vii) Safe Random, where base acquisition scores are random values and the safety values are estimated by a vanilla GP.
+Except for Safe Random, all the baselines employ constrained entropy as the acquisition criteria.
+All methods are deployed with a safety level of $\gamma=0.05$~\crefp{eq-safe_al}.

-Our method builds on the standard safe AL criteria~\crefp{eq-safe_al} with a focus of real-time deployment.
-Such criteria are usually applied to low-dimensional problems ($D \leq 3$ or $4$), as solving safe acquisitions becomes highly complex in higher dimensions where the search space expands exponentially.
-This often necessitates multi-stage procedures that can break the differentiability of the training objective—challenges that are beyond the scope of this work~\citep{Zhang_etal16moAL_AAAI1611879,Kirschner2019lineBO,alessandro2022safe}.
-We deploy safe AL on two constrained benchmark functions and two real-world problems: Simionescu function ($D=2$), Townsend function ($D=2$), LGBB dataset ($D=2$) and Engine measurements ($D=3$).